dlr-alr/dlr-elastic-calibration/index.md

 title:
 ---

-This site presents the dateset used in the paper [Calibration of an Elastic Humanoid Upper Body and Efficient Compensation for Motion Planning ](https://arxiv.org) TODO add link
+This site presents the dateset used in the paper [Calibration of an Elastic Humanoid Upper Body and Efficient Compensation for Motion Planning ](https://ieeexplore.ieee.org/abstract/document/9555793)